"""

 interval_indices : `list` [`int`] or `np.ndarray`

-The bootstrap indices of the interval lower and upper bounds.
+The indices corresponding to the lower and upper CI bounds.

 interval_values : `list` [`float`] or `np.ndarray`

-The lower and upper bounds of the interval.
+The computed lower and upper confidence interval bounds.

 coverage : `float`